Valentin-Laurent/evalstudent/README.md

 Please note that this notebook will not work locally, as it needs access to the competition data and the models weight.
 However, you can make it run on Kaggle [here](https://www.kaggle.com/code/valentinlaurent2/two-longformers-inference/data)!

+## Exploratory Data Analysis
+You can find most of our findings in the notebook arthur/findings

+## Modeling phase
+Before using the models from the competition best notebooks we tried several approaches, especially stacking a LSTM head after a Longformer.
+Details of the model achitectures are in the notebooks arthur/training_v2 and v3

 # Set up
 To run our code locally, you can clone the project:
 ```bash